developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 1. When recording a contractor payment, system provides option to associate with one or more jobs
 2. System displays list of jobs for selection (with search/filter capability)
 3. Business owner selects the appropriate job(s)
-4. If multiple jobs selected, business owner specifies allocation amount or percentage per job
+4. If multiple jobs selected, business owner specifies allocation amount or percentage per job. **The system must validate that the sum of allocated amounts equals the total contractor payment amount before saving.**
 5. System creates association between contractor payment and selected job(s)
 6. System updates job profitability calculations to include the contractor payment expense